Gun Safety For Kids

 4 Steps to Improve Gun Safety for Kids

 Some very important rules and safety requirements are crucial to raising a future responsible gunowner.
 Even more important, you want to establishment firm rules about handling guns now to avoid serious injury, and even death, to your child and others.
-Just as you’ve taught your child not to play with matches, you must also pass along the non-negotiable responsibilities that come with owning or even holding a loaded weapon.

-This tells us that a gunowner likely has more than one gun somewhere in their home; A friend’s parent may keep a rifle over the mantle, but there is likely a pistol kept away in a drawer as well.
-Predictably, that the majority of unintentional shooting deaths amongst children occur at home.
+This tells us that a gun-owner likely has more than one gun somewhere in their home; A friend’s parent may keep a rifle over the mantle, but there is likely a pistol kept away in a drawer as well.
+Predictably, the majority of unintentional shooting deaths amongst children occur at home.

 Highlighting these facts to ourselves and others around us will promote gun safety awareness and the importance of teaching our children that owning a weapon is no laughing matter.
-Being active in the gun culture can be a lot of fun, but you should be aware of the responsibility that comes along with it.

 Gun Safety Statistics